|Nutrition Facts (per serving)|

-Heat olive oil in a medium skillet on medium-high heat.
+Heat the oil in a medium skillet on medium-high heat.
 When the oil shimmers, add the onion and sauté until translucent, about 3 minutes.
-Add the garlic and sauté until soft and fragrant, about 3 to 5 minutes.
+Add the garlic and sauté until just fragrant, about 30 seconds.

-While onion is sautéing, core and chop apples.
+Core and coarsely chop the apples.
 It’s ok to leave them unpeeled and on the larger side.

-Add onion mixture, thyme sprigs, butternut squash, apples, vegetable broth, season salt, black pepper, nutmeg, and cayenne pepper to a large slow cooker.
-Cover and cook until the squash and apples are very tender, on low for 8 hours or high for 4 hours.
+Add the onion-garlic mixture, apples, thyme sprigs, butternut squash, vegetable broth, season salt, black pepper, nutmeg, and cayenne pepper to a large slow cooker.
+Cover and cook until the squash and apples are very tender, on low for 8 hours, or high for 4 hours.

 Remove and discard the thyme sprigs.
 Add coconut milk and purée with an immersion blender.
 Adjust the seasoning to taste.

 Alternatively, purée the soup in batches a blender.